 - Any advance directives and living wills to file along with your paperwork

-What happens when I leave the hospital?
+What happens after I leave the hospital and need palliative care?